v-finance/camelot/doc/sphinx/source/doc/forms.rst

 Buttons
 -------

-Buttons bound to a specific action can be put on a form, using the `form_actions` attribute, attribute of the Admin class : :ref:`form-actions`.
+Buttons bound to a specific action can be put on a form, using the `form_actions` attribute, attribute of the Admin class : :ref:`doc-form-actions`.

 Validation
 ----------